 TD Ameritrade Network is brought to you by TD Ameritrade Media Productions Company.
 TD Ameritrade Media Productions Company and TD Ameritrade, Inc., member FINRA/SIPC are separate but affiliated subsidiaries of TD Ameritrade Holding Corporation.
 TD Ameritrade Media Productions Company is not a financial adviser, registered investment advisor, or broker-dealer.

-The new 5G technology will mean an upgrade in infrastructure—everything from more cell towers, which may make cell tower real estate investment trusts (REITs) attractive, to new mobile devices that will be needed to become compatible with 5G.
+The new 5G technology will mean an upgrade in infrastructure—everything from more cell towers, which may make cell tower Real Estate Investment Trusts (REITs) attractive, to new mobile devices that are compatible with 5G.
 That means chipmakers, parts suppliers, phone makers, and the like may see greater demand.

 But you don’t need to start building an all-things-5G portfolio yet.
 It will take time for 5G to be fully entrenched.
 McKinsey doesn’t expect 5G to be widespread until about 2025 because of high development and deployment costs.
 And remember what Warren Buffett said about automakers?
 As he pointed out, when the car was invented at the turn of the last century, a couple thousand auto manufacturers failed and only a few succeeded.

-Obucina flagged an example with Verizon (VZ).
-An investor who bought Verizon as 3G rolled out in 1998 may have suffered heavy losses in the dot-com bust—and the stock still hasn’t returned to its all-time high from October 1999.
+Obucina flagged an example with Verizon.
+An investor who bought VZ as 3G rolled out in 1998 may have suffered heavy losses in the dot-com bust—and only recently surpassed all-time highs from October 1999.

-There’s one more consideration when it comes to 5G.
-The new technology will likely spawn new devices, maybe even new sectors we haven’t even dreamed of, and those unknown inventions could be investment opportunities of their own.
+There’s one more consideration when it comes to 5G investments.
+The new technology will likely spawn new devices, maybe even new sectors we haven’t dreamed of.
+And those unknown inventions could be investment opportunities of their own.

 for thinkMoney ®